RI-SE/smirk/docs/System Requirements Specification.md

 ![Scenario5](/docs/figures/scenario5.png) <a name="scenario5"></a>
 ![Scenario6](/docs/figures/scenario6.png) <a name="scenario6"></a>

 The figure below shows a SMIRK context diagram.
-The sole purpose of SMIRK is pedestrian emergency braking.
-The design of the SMIRK assumes that it will be deployed in a vehicle with complementary ADAS, e.g., large animal detection, lane keeping assistance, and various types of collision avoidance (cf. Other ADAS 1 - N).
+The sole purpose of SMIRK is PAEB.
+The design of SMIRK assumes that it will be deployed in a vehicle with complementary ADAS, e.g., large animal detection, lane keeping assistance, and various types of collision avoidance (cf. "Other ADAS 1 - N").
 We also expect that sensors and actuators will be shared between ADAS.
 On the other hand, we do not assume a central perception system that fuses various types of sensor input for individual ADAS to use.
-SMIRK uses a standalone ML model trained for pedestrian detection.
+SMIRK uses a standalone ML model trained for pedestrian detection and recognition.
 Solid lines in the figure show how SMIRK interacts with sensors and actuators in the ego vehicle.
 Dashed lines indicate how other ADAS might use sensors and actuators.

 ![Context](/docs/figures/context_diagram.png) <a name="context"></a>